Thaeimos/aws-terraform/README.md

     - Cloudwatch log group.
     - Load balancer.
     - Auto-scalation application target.
+    - No route to the exterior.
+NAT Gateway doesn't have any routes on the private subnets.
     - S3, ECR, Secrets Manger and Cloudwatch VPC endpoints so the private network without access to Internet can talk to those services.
     - Healthcheck separated endpoint for target group.
     - Variable substitution using placeholders.